Stocco/goezswagger/README.md

 - the request and response fields should map to an existing annotated model in your project. they will map all your fields tagged with json

-- The response field should be a list of key:value separated with empt, like on the example below.
+- The response field should be a list of key:value separated by empty spaces.
-    The number before `:` indicates the responseCode
+  -  The number before `:` indicates the responseCode
-    and the model indicates which model is to be associated with that response.
+  -  and the model indicates which model is to be associated with that response.

 - method annotation value should be in lower case